0n0w1c/electric-grid/readme.md

 Substations and underground substations are fast-replaceable
 Circuit poles create copper wire connections for performance considerations, but they are hidden

-Startup setting to disable the electric network overhaul, effectively transformator only.
+Startup setting to disable the electric network overhaul, effectively Transformator only.
 Startup settings to modify electric poles, they only take effect if the overhaul is active.

 *Transformators can be controlled via the circuit and/or logistic networks.*